Kidusg99/Trading_logs/README.txt

 - It will showcase what times and intervals I make the most money
 - it will indicate whether I overleveraged or stayed with in a defined risk tolerance
-    - Sees how much margin is being used based on each symbol/pair (marginused)
+    + Sees how much margin is being used based on each symbol/pair (marginused)
+    + Calculate the pip value to enusre only 1% of account is risked per trade

 -What are the criterias?
     -